vanjac/riscy-save/docs/README.md

 The extension is compatible with any program that uses the common dialog boxes, including both the old Windows 95 style boxes and the modern Vista style.

 RISCy Save is currently unfinished but the basic functionality is complete.
-At the moment you will need to build the source code yourself.
+At the moment you will need to build the source code yourself to try it.
+Check back soon for a downloadable version.